radius logo

 In addition to being smaller, the system is also much faster than traditional fulfillment centers, which center around conveyor belts.
 Traditional fulfillment systems can take about 60 to 90 minutes to collate and package an order, but Gravelle says Attabotics’ system can finish a job in 60 to 90 seconds.

-Automation in warehouses is needed not only to meet the demands of e-commerce but to create growth.
+Automation in warehouse spaces is needed not only to meet the demands of e-commerce but to create growth.
 “For a lot of companies, any form of economic growth means doing more with less.
 People only get fired if output stays the same.
 The hope is that output increases with productivity,” Whitton said.

 Attabotics is operating in a fast-growing logistics market, full of third-party logistics providers that help companies compete against the likes of Amazon.
 There are also numerous robotics companies in the space, offering varied solutions from automated forklifts to shelf picking robots that can take objects off shelves and put them in bins.
 Attabotics’ system stands out as unique in this space, said Whitton, but it’s still early days and he expects the company will be targeting third-party logistics providers or retailers — any company that can afford Attabotics’ very large pieces of machinery.